PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 them into PCT (:ref:`transcriptions_and_feature_systems`).
 If you haven't yet added any, you may still import the corpus and then add them later.

+To parse transcription with syllable boundaries, you have to put the syllable-delimiter symbol in the "Syllable delimiter" box.
+Note also that in order for the syllable-parsing algorithm to work (which just assigns the nucleus to the [+syllabic] segment in a syllable and onset/coda to segments that come before/after the nucleus), you have to specify all feature values to all the segment present in the corpus in the feature file.

 On the right-hand side of the "Import corpus" dialogue box, you will see a "Parsing preview" window.
 This shows each of the columns in the corpus and allows you to specify particular parameters for each one.
 For details on